renansz/URochester/CSC453/midterm_post.md

             if (x != NULL) continue;
             break;
   ```
             The first thing we need to know is what the CheckExact functions do.
 It turns
 out that they are just a Python's compiler type checking functions.
 In this
 case, the compiler first tries to do the integer (PyInt_CheckExact) and then
 if it fails, it tries to do something else and the next attempt is to see if
 the arguments are string types, which they are in our example:
-  v = 'ing' and
+>  v = 'ing'
-  w = 'str'
+>  w = 'str'
 when the compiler enters this if statement it now calls this string_concatenate
 function putting our arguments in it as well as some some other ones: 'f' and
 'next_instr'. 'f' is a reference to the current frame where the main loop is